Vaccinating on Time is Important for Disease Protection

 If you have questions about the childhood immunization schedule, talk with your child’s doctor or nurse.
 For more information about vaccines, go to www.cdc.gov/vaccines/parents.

-This story was written and provided by the CDC.
+This story was written and provided by the CDC for redistribution.
 Metro does not claim ownership of this article, the opinions and views expressed, or the content in any way.